kerryjiang/SuperSocket.Document/205-SuperSocket-ServerManager.md

     </server>

-At the same time, you'd better add the policy server's name into the ServerManager's excludedServer list:
+At the same time, you'd better add the policy server's name into the ServerManager's excludedServers list:

     excludedServers="SilverlightPolicyServer"